 Tool Compressed Air Demand

-When picking a compressor I cannot stress strongly enough the need to find out before you buy, particularly if it will be a regularly used compressor, what your tool selection needs are in terms of air pressure (PSI), and compressed air flow (CFM).
-Not having a reasonable idea of these number may lead to the acquisition of the wrong sized compressor.
+When picking a compressor I cannot stress strongly enough the need to find out before you buy, particularly if it will be a regularly used compressor, what your tool selection needs are in terms of air pressure (PSI), and compressed airflow (CFM).
+Not having a reasonable idea of these numbers may lead to the acquisition of the wrong sized compressor.